 If you are interested in software development or your work is somehow related to the IT industry, you’ve probably heard such a word combination as an “agile team”.
 But what is an agile development team?
 What requirements should be met by a team to be characterized as agile?
 And why do companies try to follow namely this model in their work?
 This article provides answers to all these questions and explains how to build an agile software development team to reach your goals.

-Let’s start with the most general overview of our topic under consideration and then dive deeper into more details.
+Let’s start with the most general overview of our topic under consideration and then dive deeper into more details, have a look at the agile software development team roles and responsibilities as well as analyze how to plan your budget allocation when you have chosen this methodology for your project.

 Agile Development Team: What is It?